tcmulder/aquamin/docs/features/block-configuration.md

       ┣ 📄 edit.js         // HTML shown in the block editor
       ┣ 📄 editor.css      // styling for block editor (also imports front-end's view.css)
       ┣ 📄 index.js        // block entry file (mostly imports other files)
-      ┣ 📄 render.php      // (optional) PHP for a dynamic block
+      ┣ 📄 view.php        // (optional) PHP for a dynamic block
       ┣ 📄 save.js         // HTML saved to database
       ┣ 📄 view.js         // (optional) front-end JavaScript (also used for inner blocks)
       ┣ 📄 view.css        // front-end CSS styling (also used for inner blocks)